⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 });

-Slugs vs paths
+Slugs and paths

-A root's slug is a single segment (for example hello-world), not a full URL.
-The collection's root prefix and any ancestors are joined into the path:
+The optional slug config gives a collection's entries a URL.
+A root's slug is a single segment (for example hello-world), never a full URL.
+The collection's prefix and any ancestors are joined into the path:

 slug: hello-world

-root: /blog
+prefix: /blog

 path: /blog/hello-world